 7 actions to help improve Sponsored Brands campaign performance

-- Bid on related keywords.
 Bid on supporting keywords, and get creative with the headline.
 For example, if you sell micro SD cards, bid on the keyword “digital camera” and use a headline like “Don’t forget the SD card for your new camera.”

-- Link your ad to your Store.
 Because Stores gives you creative control to feature multimedia content and present a unique design, they can be effective tools for brand building.
 Ensure your brand name and logo are featured on every page within your Store; if a shopper sees your brand name repeatedly, it can start to resonate with them.

-- Test different bidding options.
 Try using different bidding settings based on your business goals.
 For example, automated bidding can help you lower your bids to get a better return on investment.
 With manual bidding—where you control exactly how much you want to spend on a keyword—you can increase your bids to help win more impressions.
 If your goal is generating more visibility with Sponsored Brands, we recommend using manual bidding.

-- Be flexible with your budget.
 Think about Sponsored Brands as an add-on to your existing marketing budget.
 You’ll want to make sure your campaigns don’t run out of budget early in the day, causing you to miss out on potential sales.
 Start with a larger budget to ensure full coverage throughout the day.